Freeman Foundation Scholarship For East Asia Internships

 The student impact survey will be distributed at the start of the term following completion of the student’s international internship.
 The impact survey provides an opportunity for recipients to provide feedback on their internship abroad experiences and share information with Study Abroad & Global Engagement needed for our annual report to the Freeman Foundation.

-The outreach service requirement is an opportunity for each scholarship recipient to share his/her overseas internship experiences with the broader KU community and to promote interest in internships in East and Southeast Asia.
+The outreach service requirement is an opportunity for each scholarship recipient to share their overseas internship experiences with the broader KU community and to promote interest in internships in East and Southeast Asia.
 Students will develop their project ideas as part of their scholarship application submitted to Study Abroad & Global Engagement.
 In designing their outreach projects, students should consider their skills and interests in addition to the publicity needs of the KU campus and/or community.

 Lastly, throughout the Fall and Spring semester, Study Abroad & Global Engagement staff will be coordinating events such as fairs, panel presentations, information tables, and orientations to promote international internships and the Freeman Foundation Scholarships.
 All recipients are asked to volunteer at one event (approximately 1-2 hours).